liv-ac-uk/comp122/labs/regex/README.md

 `+` - One or more, match the previous character at least once, but possibly many times.
 `*` - Zero or more, if the previous character exists, then match it as many times as it repeats.

+If we made the regex `[A-Z]*` this would also match with each space in our string as this matches zero or more.
+We must also tell the regex to only start scanning for matching patterns once we have reached a boundary.

+- `^` Start of line anchor
+- `\\b` Start or end of a word (a word boundary)
+- `$` End of line anchor

+- Modify `Rebel.java` so that the method `matchUpper()` prints out the positions of "Rebel", "Empire", "Princess Leia", as well as all of the fully capitalized words (and no other words).

 {% next %}